Plan your experience...

 May I bring my children to a concert?
 Children of an appropriate age and maturity level are welcome to enjoy the music of the Fargo-Moorhead Symphony Orchestra.
 Please be considerate of fellow audience members when deciding whether to bring your child to a performance.
 Every child, regardless of age, must have a ticket to enter the concert hall.
 If your child becomes restless, there is a windowed "Cry Room" at the back of the hall - please ask your usher for assistance if you would like to accompany your child into that room to enjoy the remainder of the performance (you will hear the music through a speaker but will be able to see the orchestra).

 Ticket Exchanges: On occasion, you may need to trade your tickets for the alternate day (Saturday for Sunday, or vice versa).
 This is possible, but needs to be done IN ADVANCE of the concert weekend, NOT at the concert hall.
 Please do not try to use the "wrong" tickets on the day of the performance.
-To exchange tickets, either mail or bring them to the FM Symphony office on or before the Friday prior to the concert weekend, and we will be happy to exchange them for seats in a comparable location for the alternate performance, based on availability.
+To exchange tickets, call the office at 701-478-3676 before the Friday prior to the concert weekend, and we will be happy to exchange them for seats in a comparable location for the alternate performance, based on availability.

 Questions at the Concert Hall: If you have questions about your tickets or seats once you arrive at the concert hall, there is a GUEST SERVICES TABLE with folks who can answer any questions you may have.
 Don't waste your time waiting in the Buy Tickets line, come talk to us instead.